15 & 16 November 2013

 The MA Aesthetics & Politics Program at CalArts, and The Gallery at REDCAT

 Phil Bernstein (Autodesk), Benjamin Bratton (UCSD), Christina Cogdell (UCD), Teddy Cruz (UCSD), Peggy Deamer (Yale), Andrés Jaque (Office for Political Innovation), Laura Kurgan (Columbia), Neil Leach (USC, Los Angeles), Reinhold Martin (Columbia) & Patrik Schumacher (Zaha Hadid Architects, London).

-This two-day conference includes a range of international experts from architectural practice and theory, and explores urgent questions that concern the social and political ramifications at stake in the evolution of computational design.
+This two-day conference included a range of international experts from architectural practice and theory, and explored urgent questions that concern the social and political ramifications at stake in the evolution of computational design.